Athens is an entertaining city, some would say on

 Chuck Berry-style rock and roll for the last 20

 years and play it well.
+They also have karaoke nights, stand-up comedy and DJ's.
 Mike was recently killed during an argument with a bouncer, well I can't say he was killed because I think he had a heart-attack during an argument a few moments before he might have been killed.
 Anyway he is gone but that should not keep you from going there if you miss that kind of atmosphere.
 The Half-Note Jazz

 Club in Metz, across from the First Cemetery,